Arsenal Football Club exists to make our fans proud wherever they are in the world and however they choose to follow us.

 12.2 The Club responds by email, fax , letter or telephone dependent upon the nature of the request.
 If a customer requests a response in writing he or she will receive one.

-12.3 If a customer is not satisfied after having complained to the Club, and having given the Club sufficient time to respond, their complaint should be referred to the Premier League (The PL Charter can be found at www.premierleague.com or upon request by calling 020 7864 9000).
+12.3 If a customer is not satisfied after having complained to the Club and escalated the matter, and having given the Club sufficient time to respond, their complaint should be referred to the Premier League (The PL Charter can be found at www.premierleague.com or upon request by calling 020 7864 9000).
 If the customer is still not satisfied after having consulted the PL, the complaint should be forwarded to the Independent Football Ombudsman.
 The IFO’s postal address is The Independent Football Ombudsman, Suite 49, 57 Great George Street, Leeds LS1 3AJ.